1. Home

 The Department of Energy estimates tankless water heaters save about 8%-34% on a home’s energy for water heating.
 The average home spends $400-$600 a year on water heating, so the savings can be up to about $200 a year.

-Purchase and installation prices range from $600 to $5,400, according to our review of online estimates.
+Purchase and installation prices range from $600 to $5,400, with higher average costs than tank water heaters, according to our review of online estimates.
 A tankless water heater has an expected lifespan of 20 years or longer, which can mean decades of energy savings.

 Heat pump water heaters

 Heat pump water heaters, also known as hybrid electric or hybrid heat pump water heaters, are the most energy efficient water heaters.
-Purchasing and installing a heat pump water heater costs about $1,200-$5,000, according to Energy Star.
-Heat pump water heaters have an expected lifespan of 13-15 years.
+Purchasing and installing a heat pump water heater costs about $2,500-$6,000, according to Energy Star.

 Switching fuels and other factors

 If you’re switching from a natural gas water heater to an electric one, you will pay for a new unit, the installation, and a bit extra for converting from gas to electric.
-Conversion from gas to electric adds about $250-$600 to the installation according to online estimates, similar to switching from a gas furnace or range to an electric model.
+Conversion from gas to electric adds about $250-$600 to the installation according to online estimates.

 This rebate program is a federal program, but paid out by states.
-To see your state’s program, application information, and more details, go to the Department of Energy page on the program.
+The best place to see your eligibility is your state's homepage for the program.

 See how much you can save with home energy changes